West Hallam

-West Hallam is a large village and civil parish close to Ilkeston in the county of Derbyshire in the East Midlands region of England.
+West Hallam is a large village and civil parish west of Ilkeston in the county of Derbyshire in the East Midlands region of England.
 West Hallam has had its own parish council since 1894 and, since 1974, has been part of the Erewash borough.
 The population of the civil parish was 4,829 at the 2001 census reducing to 4,686 at the 2011 census.

 Early history

 Although it is not known exactly when the village was founded, it existed at the time of the Domesday Book in 1086.
 St Wilfrid's Church is over 700 years old.
 In the 16th and 17th centuries, West Hallam had a reputation for Catholic sympathies at a time when Catholics were persecuted.

 Until the early 20th century West Hallam was a small rural village and the property of the Newdigate family.
 Most jobs were in the agricultural area with mining work locally in the Erewash Valley coalfield.
 There was also a West Hallam railway station, connected to the Great Northern Railway and Derby Friargate Station.